kuiperzone/PupNet-Deploy/README.md

         Deploy/HelloWorld.ico
     """

-Note the use of *triple quotes* for multi-line values.
+Note the use of *triple quotes* here for multi-line values.

 Use only the `svg`, `png` and `ico` file types.
 On Linux, `svg` and `png` files will be installed appropriately and the Windows `ico` file ignored.

-It is important to specify the size of PNG files by embedding their size in the filename, as shown, or simply as: `name.64.png`.
+**IMPORTANT:** It is necessary to specify the size of PNG files by embedding their size in the filename, as shown, or simply as: `name.64.png`.

-For Windows `Setup` packages, only the `ico` file is used.
+For Windows `Setup` packages, on the other hand, only the `ico` file is used, and PNG and SVG files are ignored.

 ### Dotnet Project Path ###